ncbi/cxx-toolkit/pages/ch_cmconfig.md

     --with-tags="core;-test"
 ```

+Examples of configuration commands:

+    src/build-system/cmake/cmake-cfg-unix.sh --with-dll --with-debug --with-projects="sra"
+    src/build-system/cmake/cmake-cfg-vs.sh --with-projects="misc"

-Once the build tree is generated, go into build directory – for example, *CMake-GCC730-ReleaseDLL/build* or *CMake-vs2017\static\build*, and run make or open a generated solution.
+Once the build tree is generated, go into build directory – for example, *CMake-GCC730-ReleaseDLL/build* or *CMake-vs2017\static\build*, and run *make [target]* command or open a generated solution in an IDE and build *target*.

 <a name="ch_cmconfig._Use_prebuilt"></a>